SNAP Benefits in Minnesota: How to Apply and Qualify

 Manage your SNAP Benefits and Get Cashback with Benny

 To get started, link your EBT card to the app.
-After you make a purchase, scan your receipt with Benny and you will receive cashback on SNAP-eligible items.
+After you shop, scan your receipt with Benny to receive cashback on your SNAP-eligible items.

 Get 1-3% cash back on groceries and track your EBT Balance